 Strollers are available on loan.

-Dogs are not allowed in the museum but there are facilities for tethering dogs outside during your visit.
+Dogs are not allowed inside the museum but there are facilities for dogs outside during your visit, so you can bring it with you.
 Guide dogs for the visually impaired are welcome in the museum.

 We accept payment with Dankort, Visa, Eurocard, MasterCard, American Express, Diners, JCB, and Maestro.